HL7/phd/input/intro-notes/StructureDefinition-PhdDeviceAlert-notes.md

 ## Implementation Notes

 ### Understanding derivedFrom Structure
-The `derivedFrom` element is a backbone element with three key sub-elements:
+The `derivedFrom` element is a backbone element with two key sub-elements:

 #### observation (required)
 - References the measurement observation that triggered the alert